zty0510/Final_Project/docs/README.part3.md

 Prepare your answer in your project report of this week.

 Let’s get down to the real work.
-You are filling the `web_server\\server.py` file this week.
+You are filling the `web_server/server.py` file this week.
 The  of this file is provided.
 The script is already good for run except that you will get a HTTP `500` error every time you access a page on it.
-You can run it by `python3 web_server\\server.py` and open the page it serves by opening `http://<pi-ip>:8999` in your browser.
+You can run it by `python3 web_server/server.py` and open the page it serves by opening `http://<pi-ip>:8999` in your browser.
 Walk through the script, make sure you understand the meaning of each part of the code.

 Then, you need to implement the control panel at `http://<pi-ip>:8999/config`.
 The control panel should support changing the following parameter:

 - The central coordinate and the range of the data the crawler is going to crawl;
-- The frequency of fetching data from the FlightRadar24 website;
+- The frequency of fetching data from the flight tracing website;
 - The way how your LED works.
 For example, change between different scheme of working or simply change the frequency of how it blinks.

 Your control panel should display the parameters currently in use to the visitor and present a simple form to the user which allows the user to change those parameters.
-Change in the parameters should be reflected on the behavior of the LED and crawler when the next time you are fetching data from FlightRadar24.
+Change in the parameters should be reflected on the behavior of the LED and crawler when the next time you are fetching data from flight tracing website.
 You need to think about how to transfer the changed parameters to the crawler (hint below) and which part of your crawler should be changed.

 Once you finish your implemantation, run `python3 main.py`, verify if your server works and whether the changes in those parameters will influence the behavior of your crawler and LEDs.